Omar Sharif: Doctor Zhivago

 Sharif followed it with a cameo in The Poppy Is Also a Flower (1966).
-He, O'Toole and Lawrence producer Sam Spiegel were reunited in The Night of the Generals (1967).
+He was reunited with Lawrence co-star Peter O'Toole and producer Sam Spiegel for The Night of the Generals (1967).
 His fourth movie for Columbia, Sharif played a German officer in World War II.
 The film was not a success, nor was the Italian-French fairytale More Than a Miracle (1967), despite featuring Sophia Loren as co-star.

 Funny Girl

-Sharif was also praised for his portrayal of Nicky Arnstein in Funny Girl (1968) for Columbia pictures.
+Sharif was also praised for his portrayal of Nicky Arnstein in Funny Girl (1968) for Columbia Pictures.
 He portrayed the husband of Fanny Brice, played by Barbra Streisand in her first film role.
 His decision to work alongside Streisand angered Egypt's government because she was a vocal supporter of the State of Israel, and the country condemned the film.
 It was also "immediately banned" in numerous Arab nations.
 Streisand herself jokingly responded, "You think Cairo was upset?
 You should've seen the letter I got from my Aunt Rose!"
 Sharif and Streisand became romantically involved during the filming.

-He admitted later that he did not find Streisand attractive at first, but her appeal soon overwhelmed him: "About a week from the moment I met her", he recalled, "I was madly in love with her.
+He admitted later that he did not find Streisand attractive at first, but her appeal soon overwhelmed him: "About a week from the moment I met her," he recalled, "I was madly in love with her.
 I thought she was the most gorgeous girl I'd ever seen in my life...I found her physically beautiful, and I started lusting after this woman."

 Other films

+The Mamelukes (1965), an Egyptian epic film with Nabila Ebeid and Emad Hamdy was not a hit in Egyptian box office despite being his first in Egyptian cinema since There is a Man in Our House (1961).
 Sharif co-starred with Catherine Deneuve in Mayerling (1968), and the following year was reunited with Gregory Peck in the western, Mackenna's Gold (1969), an unsuccessful attempt to repeat the success of The Guns of Navarone (1961).

 At 20th Century Fox he played Che Guevara in Che! which flopped at the box office.
 The Appointment (1969) teamed Sharif with Anouk Aimée and director Sidney Lumet but was not a hit.
 James Clavell's The Last Valley (1971) was a huge flop, despite co-starring Michael Caine.

-The Horsemen (1971), directed by John Frankenheimer and the last movie under his Columbia contract, also performed poorly at the box office.
+The Horsemen (1971), directed by John Frankenheimer and the last film under his Columbia contract, also performed poorly at the box office.
 Sharif later said, "What killed my career was appearing in a succession of films you wouldn't turn down.
 They were by good directors, but they were bad films."
 He specifically referenced Behold a Pale Horse, The Appointment and The Horsemen.

 The Burglars (1971), a French crime film with Jean-Paul Belmondo and Dyan Cannon was a huge hit in France but little seen in the English speaking world.